NormandErwan/ArucoUnity/README.md

 ## Usage

 1. Retrieve the ArucoUnity package on the Unity Asset Store (available soon).
 Or you can build the library source code (see the Build section), then copy `<aruco_unity_source_directory>/src/aruco_unity_package/Assets` folder into your Unity project.
-2. Open your Unity project and use the prefabs of the ArucoUnity package.
+2. Use the prefabs or the examples scenes of the ArucoUnity package.

 ## Build